dattv/ML-DL-Lecture-Notes/siamese_tf.md

 # Siamese Neural Network
-This tutorial to learn how to develop Siamese Neural network with Tensorflow framework.
+This tutorial to learn how to develop Siamese Neural network with <b>Tensorflow framework</b>.
 This is converted from [1]

 ## Introduction